awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

    AWS CloudFormation shows the **CREATE\_IN\_PROGRESS** status for approximately three minutes\.
 The status changes to **CREATE\_COMPLETE**\.

-1. Repeat this procedure in *every* account that you want to target to execute multi\-Region and multi\-account Automations\.
+1. Repeat this procedure in *every* account that you want to target to run multi\-Region and multi\-account Automations\.

 1. Download the [AWS\-SystemManager\-AutomationAdministrationRole\.zip folder](samples/AWS-SystemManager-AutomationAdministrationRole.zip) and repeat this procedure for the AWS\-SystemManager\-AutomationAdministrationRole role\.
 You only need to create the AWS\-SystemManager\-AutomationAdministrationRole role in the Automation management account\.

 ## Execute an Automation in Multiple Regions and Accounts<a name="systems-manager-automation-multiple-accounts-and-regions-executing"></a>

-Use the procedures in this section to execute an Automation in multiple Regions and accounts from the Automation management account\.
+Use the procedures in this section to run an Automation in multiple Regions and accounts from the Automation management account\.
 Before you begin, note the following information:
-+ AWS account IDs or OUs where you want to execute the Automation\.
++ AWS account IDs or OUs where you want to run the Automation\.
-+ [AWS Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html) Regions where you want to execute the Automation\.
++ [AWS Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html) Regions where you want to run the Automation\.
-+ The tag key and the tag value, or the name of the resource group, where you want to execute the Automation\.
++ The tag key and the tag value, or the name of the resource group, where you want to run the Automation\.

-**To execute an Automation workflow in multiple Regions and accounts \(Console\)**
+**To run an Automation workflow in multiple Regions and accounts \(Console\)**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.